 First, the fact that SD can be managed with the right treatment.
 It is not the end of the world that this happened.
 SD can affect any men, at any age, dependent or not of organic causes.
 Your partner must be aware that SD is not something incurable or permanent.

 Remember that you’re more likely to experience sexual dysfunction if you abuse alcohol or drugs.
-SD can be related with age but also with a man’s lifestyle.
+SD can be related to age but also with a man’s lifestyle.
 Smoking, obesity, drug and alcohol abuse, an unhealthy diet, and poor exercise habits can contribute to other health conditions associated with SD.

 Also, before taking a new medication, learn about the potential side effects.
 You should take them only as directed.